 Whilst using up their energy, manatees can surface to breathe as much as every 30 seconds.
 Although, when they are resting, they have been known to stay submerged for up to 20 minutes.

-Manatee communicate by making squealing noises underwater to demonstrate fear, stress and excitement.
+Manatees communicate by making squealing noises underwater to demonstrate fear, stress, and excitement.

 Please see the below numbers of locations where you can report injured or stranded manatee.

 Alabama and Mississippi DISL’s Manatee Sighting Network at 1-866-493-5803.